dmitrybubyakin/nova-medialibrary-field/README.md

 Laravel Nova field for managing the Spatie media library.

-Going to release a new version soon!
-You can [check it out](https://github.com/dmitrybubyakin/nova-medialibrary-field/tree/feature/v2).
+**Going to release a new version soon!
+You can [check it out](https://github.com/dmitrybubyakin/nova-medialibrary-field/tree/feature/v2)**.
 With this version you can:

  - attach media on create/update views